-- 2.11.3 The Council's policy is to issue an assessment of development contributions when granting a subdivision consent or building consent and issue an invoice, in the case of: - a) a subdivision consent, at the time of receiving an application for a certificate under section 224(c) of the Resource Management Act 1991; and - b) a building consent, at the time the first building inspection is carried out. - 2.11.4 These times of payment may be postponed in accordance with conditions and criteria in Section 3. - 2.11.5 Regardless of when it requires a development contribution, the contribution amounts must be consistent with the policy in force at the time the application for the consent or service connection was accepted. - 2.11.6 To assist with planning a development, the Council will, on request, issue an assessment of the development contribution payable on a proposed development when it issues a Project Information Memorandum (PIM).
-Conditions relating to that assessment are set out in Section 3.

-2.12 Remissions, postponements and refunds

-2.12.1 In addition to the rights to reconsideration and objection provided for in the Act, the Council will consider applications for remission, reduction or postponement of development contributions when it applies this policy.
-This will be subject to the conditions and criteria in Section 3.

-2.13 Development agreements
+- 2.11.3 The Council's policy is to issue an assessment of development contributions when granting a subdivision consent or building consent and issue an invoice, in the case of: - a) a subdivision consent, at the time of receiving an application for a certificate under section 224(c) of the Resource Management Act 1991; and - b) a building consent, at the time that either - i. the a final inspection is completed, or - ii. a Code Compliance Application is received, or - iii. two years after the date building consent was granted whichever occurs earlier. - 2.11.4 These times of payment may be postponed in accordance with conditions and criteria in Section 3. - 2.11.5 Regardless of when it requires a development contribution, the contribution amounts must be consistent with the policy in force at the time the application for the consent or service connection was accepted. - 2.11.6 To assist with planning a development, the Council will, on request, issue an assessment of the development contribution payable on a proposed development when it issues a Project Information Memorandum (PIM).
+Conditions relating to that assessment are set out in Section 3. - 2.12 Remissions, postponements and refunds - 2.12.1 In addition to the rights to reconsideration and objection provided for in the Act, the Council will consider applications for remission, reduction or postponement of development contributions when it applies this policy.
+This will be subject to the conditions and criteria in Section 3. - 2.13 Development agreements